Fees and funding

 Tuition fees

+All full-time undergraduate degree courses at the University of Salford cost £9,535 per year for entry in September 2025 or January 2026 (if you're an international student this fee will be different, please refer to individual course pages for details).
 The fees for UK part-time students will vary depending on the number of credits taken per year, and the fees for our DipHE or Top-up courses and the foundation year of a full degree may differ.
 Please see the relevant course page for details.
+All UK students are eligible to apply for a loan to cover the full amount of their tuition fees.

 Student finance opens for applications in early spring each year, but the dates and deadlines differ depending on which country you live in, please use the links above to Student Finance England, Wales, Scotland or Northern Ireland to check the application deadline dates relevant to you.
 We would encourage you to apply for your student finance as soon as possible to ensure your finances are in place for the new academic year.

 The repayment threshold and timescales can vary depending on when you took your loan out.
 For students starting their degree from September 2024, the repayment threshold for tuition fee loans is set at £25,000.
 This means that you will only start paying your loan back once you graduate and start earning over this amount.
-For more information on repaying your loan, visit the gov.uk website.
+For more information on repaying your loan, visit the UK Government Repaying Your Student Loan page.

 As the UK has now left the European Union, students from the EU pay the international fee rate.
 These differ by course, so please see the relevant course page on our website for more details.
 The government has confirmed that this change won't apply to Irish nationals living in the UK and Ireland whose right to study and to access benefits and services will be preserved on a reciprocal basis for UK and Irish nationals under the Common Travel Area arrangement.